Probing initial isocurvature perturbation with 21cm one-point statistics: Cosmological 21cm signal

 For discrete data, such as the pixelized 21cm brightness temperature maps produced in numerical simulations or observational data, the variance and skewness are computed differently.
 They are commonly defined as:

 where $X_i$ is the value of the variable (e.g., the 21cm brightness temperature) in the $i$-th pixel, $\overline{X}$ is the mean value of $X$, and $N$ is the total number of pixels in the map.

 The skewness $\gamma$ provides a measure of asymmetry in the distribution of values.
 A negative skewness indicates that the distribution has a tail extending towards lower values, while a positive skewness implies a tail extending towards higher values.
 Variance and skewness are key statistical descriptors that encapsulate different aspects of the underlying distribution.
 In the context of 21cm cosmology, these one-point statistics are particularly useful for probing the overall amplitude of fluctuations and non-Gaussian features of the signal.
+In this work, we focus on the redshift evolution of these two one-point statistics as our forecasting observables.
+This allows us to quantify the standalone constraining power of the low-order moments of the 21-cm brightness-temperature field.
+Although more information-rich observables, such as the full 21-cm power spectrum or bispectrum, may further improve the constraints, they require additional modeling of covariance, foregrounds, and survey-dependent systematics.
+We therefore leave a joint analysis including these observables to future work.